The Voynich Manuscript has not yet been decoded.

 It is not known who wrote the Voynich Manuscript but its most often suggested that it may have been written by notable Alchemist Roger Bacon or Medieval New Age Fraudsters John Dee and Edward Kelley, as well as potentially being fabricated by Voynich himself for profit.

-In the final analysis, aside from the clear Astrological meaning that can be derived from the Astrological section of the Voynich Manuscript, the meaning of the Voynich Manuscript remains a mystery which even Artificial Intelligence has failed to decode.
+In the final analysis, aside from the clear Astrological meaning that can be derived from the Astrological section of the Voynich Manuscript, the Voynich Manuscript has not been decoded and it remains a mystery which even Artificial Intelligence has failed to decode.

-Nevertheless, there is no doubt that efforts to decode the Voynich Manuscript will continue until one day its secrets are unlocked.
+Nevertheless, there is no doubt that efforts to decode the Voynich Manuscript will continue until one day its secrets are decoded.